transmission/transmission/docs/rpc-spec.md

 `rpc-version` indicates the RPC interface version supported by the RPC server.
 It is incremented when a new version of Transmission changes the RPC interface.

-`rpc-version-minimum` indicates the oldest API supported by the RPC server.
+`rpc_version_minimum` indicates the oldest API supported by the RPC server.
 It is changes when a new version of Transmission changes the RPC interface in a way that is not backwards compatible.
 There are no plans for this to be common behavior.